jp43/DockBox/README.md

     python setup.py install

-After installation, make sure that the folder bin inside your installation directory is included in your PATH.
+After installation, make sure that the bin folder within your installation directory is included in your PATH.
 It contains the executables *prepvs*, *rundock* and *runanlz* that are used for virtual screening preparation, docking and docking analysis, respectively.

 Commands
 --------

+After including to your PATH the bin folder within your installation, the following commands

 1. prepvs
+    hello

 2. rundock
 3. runanlz